Skip to Content

 (*During reverse hack squats, your upper body isn’t supported by the machine.
 As a result, your core muscles have to engage to help keep your body balanced.)

-Are Barbell Hack Squats Harder Than Normal Squats?
+Are Barbell Hack Squats Harder Than Regular Squats?

 Barbell hack squats are a great squat variation if you want to put more focus on your quads.